 During summer 2017 Webb premiered a musical he had co-composed with Camilla Beeput at the Norfolk & Norwich, Bath and Aldeburgh festivals.
 Stormy: the Life of Lena Horne was a one-woman show, played by Beeput, that told the story of the African-American singer, actress and civil rights activist through Beeput’s script and a series of Beeput-Webb compositions.
 The show received excellent reviews, including from The Times, which called it “a bravura one-woman display from the charismatic Camilla Beeput”.

 Since 2018 Webb has, with saxophonist Tony Kofi, co-led a group celebrating the music of Cannonball Adderley , ‘A Portrait of Cannonball’.
-He also MDs and arranges a show celebrating British songwriters called ‘British Standard Time’ with vocalist Jo Harrop and has created a words-and-music project based on the music of Billie Holiday with vocalist David McAlmont.
+He also MDs and arranges a show celebrating British songwriters called ‘British Standard Time’ with vocalist Jo Harrop and in 2018 created a words-and-music project based on the music of Billie Holiday with vocalist David McAlmont, now in a new edition with vocalist Vimala Rowe.
 With McAlmont he recorded the album ‘The Last Bohemians’ in 2019, contributing 10 original or co-written songs and MDing and arranging the album.

 Webb has worked at the BBC World Service, BBC News Online and BBC Radio 3.
 At Radio 3 he co-ordinated the BBC Radio 3 Awards for World Music and, with BBC Radio 2, the BBC Jazz Awards.
 He has also worked in music publishing (at the UK Music Publishers Association) and at the music venues Band on the Wall in Manchester (1983–1986), Peter Ind‘s Bass Clef in London (1988–1989) and the Barbican Centre (2007–2011).
 He has also worked a freelance journalist for many publications including The Guardian, The Independent, Straight No Chaser and New Statesman; from 1996–1997 he was a political journalist and researcher for Alastair Stewart‘s Sunday Programme on GMTV.
 He is a member of the Musicians’ Union (UK), PRS for Music and Phonographic Performance Limited, and has spent some time as a university lecturer in music and events management.